Adventurous investor

 Wanting investment to stay aligned with your ambitions

-You might appreciate being able to adjust your investment approach as your goals shift.
-If you can track your progress easily and quickly on an ongoing basis, you can confidently make changes to your investments at a time that feels right to you.
+You might appreciate being able to adjust your investment approach if goals shift.
+If you can view your investments easily and quickly on an ongoing basis, you can make changes at a time that feels right.

 pot-growth